UTS-eResearch/datacrate/spec/0.3/data_crate_specification_v0.3.md

-# DataCrate Specification version 0.3.3
+# DataCrate Specification version 0.3.4

 This is a draft work in progress.
 A version 1.0 release is being planned for early October 2018.

 As this spec is still under development, v0.3 will be updated and committed to github here: https://github.com/UTS-eResearch/datacrate/tree/master/spec/0.3.
 We are not using branches, jsut the master.
-The version number above will be incremented as major chnages occur to v0.3.
+The version number above will be incremented as major changes occur to v0.3.

 Please give feedback via github issues or a pull request.